eManPrague/frui.ts/packages/views/README.md

 # View discovery

 In order to support ViewModel-driven workflow, view discovery is an essential feature.
-This means that based on a particular view model instance, we should be able to find proper view and display it.
+This means that based on a particular view model instance, we should be able to find the proper view and display it.

-This feature consists of two parts - view registry that is a list of all available view models and their assigned views, and `View` component that makes the lookup and rendering.
+This feature consists of two parts - view registry that is a list of all available view models and their assigned views, and the `View` component that makes the lookup and rendering.

-In order to register a view, use the `registerView(view, viewModelConstructor, context?)` function.
+To register a view, use the `registerView(view, viewModelConstructor, context?)` function.
 If you need to register multiple views for a view model (e.g., main view, side bar, toolbar, etc.), use the `context` argument.

 The `View` component accepts the following props: